mohradza/firmware/docs/developer-guide/debugging.md

-# Using an In-Circuit Debugger with a Naze32 (and variants)

 Debugging a naze32 is easiest with an ST-Link V2.
 You can find these on Amazon and other websites.
 The following guide will get you up and running with QtCreator and the in-circuit debugger.

 !!! warning